theupdateframework/taps/tap7.md

         - `instructions`:
-          If the Updater can process signatures in TUF's default metadata, then you SHOULD IGNORE this argument.
+          If the Updater can process signatures in TUF's default metadata, then the Wrapper SHOULD IGNORE this argument.
           This, too, is provided only in case the metadata format the Updater expects signatures to be made over is not the same as the metadata format that the TUF reference implementation signs over (canonicalized JSON).
-          If you'll be re-signing the metadata provided here, then this dictionary of instructions will tell you what, if any, modifications to make.
+          If the Wrapper will be re-signing the metadata provided here, then this
+          dictionary of instructions will tell list what, if any, modifications to make.
 For example, {'invalidate_signature': True} instructs that the signature be made and then some byte(s) in it be modified so that it is no longer a valid signature over the metadata.
-Most tests should not require this, but some may; this should be documented in the list of test cases.
+Most tests should not require this, but some may; this should be documented in the list of test cases and the Tester documentation.

     - Returns: None